 The care and support that we offer at Gleneagles

 The old saying ‘a problem shared is a problem halved’ really is true.
 Talking through something that is troubling you can get things back into perspective.
-Contact Carolyn Beck who will suggest someone with a good ‘listening ear’ who will treat what you say in confidence and help you to see a way forward.
+Contact Sue Suter who will suggest someone with a good ‘listening ear’ who will treat what you say in confidence and help you to see a way forward.

 We want Gleneagles Church to be a place where you can make good friends.
 We have regular fellowship and social events to have fun together and to get to know each other better.
 In particular: